Chart Color Schemes

 Kellyville lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Kellyville's population is estimated at around 29,975 as of Nov 2025.
-This reflects an increase of 2,964 people (11.0%) since the 2021 Census, which reported a population of 27,011 people.
-The change is inferred from the resident population of 29,089 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 552 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,125 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Kellyville's growth of 11.0% since the 2021 census exceeded the SA3 area (5.9%) and the state, marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration contributing approximately 51.0% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+As of Feb 2026, the population of Kellyville is estimated at around 29,980, reflecting an increase of 2,969 people since the 2021 Census.
+The population stood at 27,011 in 2021.
+This growth was inferred from AreaSearch's estimation of the resident population as 29,089 following examination of ABS's latest ERP data release (June 2024), and an additional 556 validated new addresses since the Census date.
+The suburb's population density is 3,126 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Kellyville's growth of 11.0% since the 2021 census exceeded both its SA3 area (6.4%) and the state average.
+Overseas migration contributed approximately 51.0% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends forecast a significant increase in the top quartile of Australian statistical areas, with the area expected to expand by 9,499 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 28.5% in total over the 17 years.
+By 2041, the suburb is forecasted to have a significant population increase in the top quartile of statistical areas analysed by AreaSearch, with an expected expansion of 9,546 persons, reflecting a gain of 28.9% over the 17 years.

 Frequently Asked Questions - Population